Entanglement propagation in thermalization of an isolated quantum system: dynamics of entanglement entropy in thermalization

 Here, $E_0=\langle\psi(0)|H|\psi(0)\rangle$ is the total energy of the initial state and the summation in Eq.~(\ref{microcanonical}) is taken over the states in the energy shell that has the width $2\Delta E$ around $E_0$. $\mathcal N_{E_0,\Delta E}$ is the number of states in the energy shell and we set $\Delta E=0.2$ in the following numerical calculations.

 We calculate time-evolution of total magnetization $M_z=\sum_{i=1}^N\langle\sigma_i^z\rangle$.
-We set the system size $N=12$ and choose the N\'eel state $|\psi(0)\rangle=|0\rangle_1|1\rangle_2|0\rangle_3|1\rangle_4\dots\equiv|\text{N\'eel}\rangle$ as the initial state.
+We set the system size $N=14$ and choose the N\'eel state $|\psi(0)\rangle=|0\rangle_1|1\rangle_2|0\rangle_3|1\rangle_4\dots\equiv|\text{N\'eel}\rangle$ as the initial state.
 Whether the system thermalizes or not depends on the integrability/non-integrability of the model.
 It is well known that the TI model is integrable because it can be diagonalized by the Jordan-Wigner transformation \cite{sachdevbook}, whereas the CI and ECI models are non-integrable \cite{iyoda18,banuls11}.

-Figure~\ref{figSzTMLZ} (I) demonstrates thermalization in the ECI model as the magnetization relaxes to the diagonal average that is close to the microcanonical average.
-On the other hand, thermalization is not achieved in the TI model as well as the CI model: The former shows a recurrence behavior of magnetization, while in the latter magnetization exhibits large fluctuation around the diagonal average that does not coincide with the microcanonical average (see Fig.\ \ref{figSzTMLZ} (I)).
-We note that the CI model does not thermalize because of the finite size effect.
-We confirmed thermalization in the CI model for larger system size $N\ge 14$.
+Figure~\ref{figSzTMLZ} (II) demonstrates thermalization in the ECI model as the magnetization relaxes to the diagonal average that is close to the microcanonical average.
+On the other hand, thermalization is not achieved in the TI model as well as the CI model: The former shows a recurrence behavior of magnetization, while in the latter magnetization exhibits large fluctuation around the diagonal average that does not coincide with the microcanonical average (see Fig.\ \ref{figSzTMLZ} (II)).
+Here, we note that whether the CI model thermalizes or not for sufficiently large system size is still controversial.
+In fact, one of the previous studies claims that thermalization is not achieved in the CI model \cite{banuls11}.

+Throughout this paper, we focus on the system with $N=14$.
+We confirm that the finite size effect is irrelevant for the following analysis (See Appendix A).

-We compare time evolution of magnetization with that of EE.
+We compare time evolution of EE and that of magnetization.
 If the whole system is divided into the subsystems L and R (see Fig.~\ref{figSzTMLZ} (II)), EE for the subsystem R can be calculated as \cite{amico08}